dagger/dagger/dagql/README.md

 * All Arrays returned by Objects have deterministic order.
 * An ID may refer to an Object returned in an Array by specifing the *nth* index (starting at 1).
 * All Objects in Arrays have IDs: either an ID of their own, or the field's ID with *nth* set.
+* At the GraphQL API layer, Objects are passed to each other by ID.
+* At the code layer, Objects received as arguments are automatically loaded from a given ID.

 [Node]: https://graphql.org/learn/global-object-identification/